 Brand New Homes – Tips and Insider Information

-The man I sold that first brand new home to happened to be a Nevada Building Engineer.
-Kurt was working with all of the top Nevada builders, fixing their framing and wood problems for years.
-He was also engineering their homes, helping them build a better home.
+The man that I sold that first brand new home to was a Nevada building engineer.
+Kurt represented most of the top Nevada builders fixing their framing and wood problems for years.
+He was the engineering firm that fixed their building mistakes.

 We would go out to construction sites together every week for my clients.
-Eventually, I convinced him to come work with me full-time.
+Eventually, I convinced him to work with me full-time.
 Kurt still does weekly construction monitoring for every client we have – free of charge.
-He finds and has builders correct issues on EVERY home we sell.
+He finds mistakes and asks the construction superintendent to correct issues on EVERY home we sell.

-Below I’ve tried to give you some tips and insider information about buying brand new construction homes.
-If you want to know about something not here or in our other new construction home blogs, call us.
+Below I’ve given you some tips and insider information about buying a new construction home.
+Brand new construction home buying needs to be sensible and you need to evaluate your choices.
+Call us if you want to know about something not here or in our other new construction home blogs.

 New Construction Builder Changes We’ve Seen

-The biggest change that we’ve seen in Las Vegas home builders in the last 25 years is in how savvy these home builders have become.
-There are very few small builders left in town.
-Many builders have merged so they now sell hundreds and even thousands of homes a year.
+The most significant change that we’ve seen in Las Vegas home builders in the last 25 years is in how savvy national home builders have become.
+There are very few small builders who build single family homes left in Las Vegas.
+Builders have merged with National builders, who sell hundreds and even thousands of homes a year.

 Always remember that the sales tract agent works for the builder and only the builder- not you.
 Don’t get fooled into thinking that they’re nice because they want to help you.
 They want you to buy THEIR home, and they may be nice people.